civetweb/civetweb/README.md

 # Contributions

-Contributions are welcome provided all contributions cairry the MIT license.
+Contributions are welcome provided all contributions carry the MIT license.

 DO NOT APPLY fixes copied from Mongoose to this project to prevent GPL tainting.